Updated Jan 24, 2026

 Official page: adalo.com/google-sheets

-Adalo is a no-code app builder for database-driven web, iOS, and Android apps published to the Apple App Store and Google Play Store.
-Its Google Sheets integration is a first—it turns your Google Sheet into an actual database, so that you truly are building an app on top of a sheet.
-You don't have to do that, of course, and can just use Google Sheets as a datasource, but the functionality makes Google Sheets -> app publishing very easy.
-Simply connect your Google Sheet, design a custom interface, and publish to the Apple App Store and Google Play, while keeping your data synced so your team is always working from the same information.
+Adalo is a no-code app builder for database-driven web apps and native iOS and Android apps—one version across all three platforms, published to the Apple App Store and Google Play.
+Its Sheetbridge integration is unique—it turns your Google Sheet into an actual database, so you're truly building an app on top of a sheet rather than just displaying spreadsheet data.
+Connect your Google Sheet, design a custom interface, and publish to both app stores while keeping your data synced so your team always works from the same information.

-Adalo's agnostic builder lets you publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code or rebuilding.
-If your plan is mass distribution through the app stores vast marketplaces, then this is a great option.
+Adalo's agnostic builder lets you publish the same app to web, native iOS, and native Android without writing code or rebuilding.
+If your plan is mass distribution through the app stores' vast marketplaces, this is the strongest option available.

 What you can build